Asking for Feedback After a Job Interview

-Asking for feedback after being turned down for a job is a straightforward way to learn what other candidates did differently than you to get the job.
-Employer feedback gives you concrete steps to improve your application for similar positions—it can help you tweak your resume, write better cover letters, and become a better interviewee to help you get hired next time.
+Asking for feedback after being turned down for a job is a straightforward way to learn concrete steps to improve your application for similar positions in the future.
+It can help you tweak your resume, write better cover letters, and become a better interviewee to help you get hired next time.

 So, how do you ask for feedback from a hiring manager who turned you down?
-It can be as easy as writing an email that says, “Hey, where’d I go wrong, Boss?”
+It can be as easy as writing an email that asks for honest feedback on what the manager perceived from you.

 Here’s everything you need to know about how to ask for feedback when you don’t get that job you want:

 1. Don’t be embarrassed to ask for feedback

 It might seem awkward to approach the employer that rejected you saying, “How could I have done better?
 What did that other candidate do that I didn’t?”
 But it’s not!
 How can you ever be expected to learn how to improve your job applications if you don’t understand what you could have done better?
 Employers understand this logic and if they have time, are happy to help an applicant who asks for some guidance/pointers.